 Stories of this type of fraud and dishonest business practices are often picked up by local media and can affect your business.
 Consumers often have no way to differentiate between good and bad technicians and may avoid a windshield repair altogether.
-They read the bad press and choose to stay away.
+Finally, they read the bad press and choose to stay away.

 A properly executed windshield repair should be guaranteed for life.
-If a break is completely filled with resin and properly cured, there should be no concern that the repair will fail.
+If a break is filled with resin and properly cured, there should be no concern that the repair will fail.
 Let your customers know in person and in your advertising that you guarantee the repair and provide that guarantee in writing.

 Finally, educate your customers on what windshield repair is, and what it is not.
 Set realistic expectations for a repair by letting them know that the damage will not magically disappear.
 Tell them about the importance of restoring the structural integrity of the windshield and how that affects their safety.
-A windshield is a critical piece of the cabin structure and air-bag system.
+Also, a windshield is a critical piece of the cabin structure and air-bag system.

 Scam artists are not going to take the time to truly educate the public.
 Nor are they going to want to maintain a high profile.
 Set yourself up as a professional who takes pride in quality work.
 Also, you will set yourself apart from those who are casting a negative light.
 Throughout an industry that provides a valuable service and has an impeccable safety record.